dmccreary/dmccreary/docs/recommendations.md

 Dan is one of the most influential persons in my professional career: teaching me the importance of semantics and meta-data, the power of declarative thinking and showing me the road ahead.
 Grounded in solid theory, Dan is a brilliant but pragmatic entrepreneur,architect,developer and teacher with bottomless empathy towards all people with an equally grand appetite for learning and change.
 It is both an honor and a pleasure to work with Dan.
 I would jump at any opportunity to work with or for him again.

+#### Minnesota Department of Education

+#### John Paulson

+* September 20, 2008

+Dan is a versatile and top quality information specialist.
+His work for me at the department positioned our agency to develop new data models that permit enhanced services and data analysis not previously possible.
+He understanding of industry trends and emerging technologies will be especially important to organizations intending to exploit market opportunites based on technology leadership.
+I highly recommend Dan for advanced information analysis positions.
+His leadership style is flexible and his communications skills are outstanding.

 #### John Hibscher